databendlabs/databend/website/blog/2023-03-24-databend-weekly-86.md

 ### Enable `-Zgitoxide` to Speed up Git Dependencies Download

-To accelerate the download of our git dependencies, we can activate `-Zgitoxide`.
-This option is significantly faster than using Git alone.
+Enabling `-Zgitoxide` can speed up the download of our Git dependencies significantly, which is much faster than using Git only.

-This feature integrates cargo with [gitoxide](https://github.com/Byron/gitoxide), which is a pure Rust implementation of Git that is idiomatic, lean, fast and safe.
+This feature integrates cargo with [gitoxide](https://github.com/Byron/gitoxide), a pure Rust implementation of Git that is idiomatic, lean, fast, and safe.

 [![asciicast](https://asciinema.org/a/542159.svg)](https://asciinema.org/a/542159)